-5 Strategies to Teach Independent Work the Right Way
+5 Crucial Strategies to Teach Independent Work the Right Way

-You’ve set up your independent work system and you’ve got great tasks and organization…so how do you assure that your students build independence?
-It’s all in how you teach independent work.
+You’ve set up your independent work system and you’ve got great tasks and organization…so how do you assure that you teach independent work your students build independence?
 These 5 strategies are important in getting to the final goal!

 It’s not enough to set the system up…we have to actively teach our students to work independently.
 Our goal should be how to get our students to work like they don’t need us.
 Because you don’t want to spend the rest of your life prompting them, right?

-So let’s talk best practices to get you (and your paras) out of the independent work area.
+So let’s talk best practices to teach independent work and get you (and your paras) out of the independent work area.

 5 Best Practice Strategies for Teaching Independent Work

-Just like with the system and the tasks, there are reasons why we teach the system the way we do.
+Just like with the system and the tasks, there are reasons why we teach independent work the way we do.
 Here are the 5 things you need to know to teach independent work.

 1. Nonverbal Prompts only